lforst/glsp-vscode-integration/packages/vscode-integration/README.md

 </details>

 #### Final touches
-All that's left to do is a final call to start the server adapter and the extension should be up and running.
+All that's left to do is a final call to start the server and the extension should be up and running.

 <details><summary>Code Example</summary>